GameFoundry/bsf/Documentation/Manuals/Native/User/animationClip.md

 # Advanced
 ## Splitting
 Often the creator of the animation will place several animations into the same set of animation curves, one playing after another.
-When imported in Banshee this will result in a single continous animation clip.
+When imported in bs::f this will result in a single continous animation clip.
 This is not useful and in such cases you can break up the animation into multiple clips by populating a set of @ref bs::AnimationSplitInfo "AnimationSplitInfo" structures, and providing them to @ref bs::MeshImportOptions::setAnimationClipSplits "MeshImportOptions::setAnimationClipSplits()".

 Each of **AnimationSplitInfo** entries requires the starting and ending frame of the animation, as well as a name to make it easier to identify.
 Starting/ending frames are something you must receive from the animation creator, or guess from animation playback.